Basset

 The chest is deep and full with prominent sternum showing clearly in front of the legs.

-the field, is not to be more than one-third the total height at the withers of an adult
+working in the field, is not to be more than one-third the total

-shoulders are well laid back and powerful.
+powerful.
 Steepness in shoulder, fiddle fronts, and

-elbows that are
+elbows that are out, are serious

-out, are serious faults.
+faults.
 The forelegs are short, powerful, heavy in bone, with wrinkled

 skin.